Fourth-wave feminism in Spain: Diana Quer

-Diana Quer was a happy teenager from Madrid, visiting A Pobra do Caramiñal and attending the town's festival on 22 August 2016.
+Diana Quer was an 18-year-old from Madrid, visiting A Pobra do Caramiñal and attending the town's festival on 22 August 2016.
 On her way back to where she was staying with her family, she got lost and her mother reported her missing right away.
 Shortly after the news of her disappearance was released, feminists took again to the streets and went to the media to denounce the machismo nature of the alleged crime.

 A protest took place in Madrid on 7 April 2018, starting at the Puerta del Sol at 11:00 AM, which from there went to Cibeles and then on to the Congreso de los Diputados.
 It was promoted by the sister of Diana Quer, Valeria Quer, who said, "I need your support, we are going to do it together.
 Because, from one day to the next my sister was murdered and as it happened to me, it can happen to anyone.
 Let's fight for a safer society.
 I need you."
 Valeria Quer would later join other protests, including in La Manada case, in support of judicial justice for victims of machismo and sexist violence.

 Feminists in 2019 were fighting to see murders with victims like that of Diana Quer being counted by the state as gender violence; her murder was not counted as the man who committed it was a stranger.
 Feminists were highly critical of the media coverage of Diana Quer's murder, citing instances where the media focused more on the dress Quer wore, her behavior towards men in her life and her parents' divorce instead of on the brutal and gendered nature of her murder.